clara-s-engelke/cli-game-collection/README.md

 ---
 ## ▶️ STATUS
-⏸️ Finished but unreviewed ⏸️
+✅ Finished

-The project still contains bugs, however, it is a learning project and since I'm on a somewhat tight schedule, I'll leave its imperfections in for the moment.
+This learning project is finished, although I am aware of its limitations and imperfections.

 ---